Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 ---------------------------------------------------------------------------------
+Version 1.3.1 Beta [01/03/2013]
+  -Fixed a rare bug where world metadata could get corrupted and cause exceptions.

 Version 1.3 Beta [12/31/2013]
   -Please consider donating to support the developer and for faster updates and faster new feature implementation.